Skip to Content

 The Latcham Art Centre is a community art gallery and member of the Ontario Association of Art Galleries.
 Exhibitions feature traditional and contemporary work by local and provincial artists.
 Latcham Art Centre inspires the community to engage with visual art through exhibitions of contemporary art and education programs including classes, workshops, artist talks and tours.

-• Mobility On-Request Stouffville
+• On-Request Stouffville

 City of Toronto